jakedex/notes/hci.md

 ## Perlin Noise
 * Really good blog post explaination: [here](http://flafla2.github.io/2014/08/09/perlinnoise.html)

+## Robotics, misc, new terms/concepts
+* urdf: Unified Robot Description Format- an XML format for representing a robot model
+* teleoperation, teleops: 'remote control'
+* odometry: use of motion data to estimate change in position over time
+* tf: keeps track of coordinate frames, allows user to simply transform points, vectors, etc between any two coordinate frames
+* localization: 'where in environment is the robot and what is the robot's orientation in that environment?'

 ## MoveIt
 * [explaination of current status of two repos/moveit-nao](https://groups.google.com/forum/#!topic/ros-sig-aldebaran/9fRy1nPS0jA)